heptarch/heptarch.github.io/projects.md

 indeed have patents, papers and products aplenty, with a track record we can read off Nasdaq.
-But despite the billions of dollars they pour into applied computer science, these companies share only seven Turing Award recipients between them.<label for="sn-1"
+But despite the billions of dollars they pour into applied computer science, these companies share only seven Turing Award recipients between them,<label for="sn-1"
        class="margin-toggle sidenote-number">
 </label>
 <input type="checkbox"